koii-network/docs/develop/task-tutorials/linktree-task/intro.md

 :::tip

-If you encounter any difficulties, fell free to contact us at [Koii support](https://share.hsforms.com/1Nmy8p6zWSN2J2skJn5EcOQc20dg) or chat us at [Discord](https://discord.com/invite/koii).
+If you encounter any difficulties, feel free to contact us at [Koii support](https://share.hsforms.com/1Nmy8p6zWSN2J2skJn5EcOQc20dg) or chat us at [Discord](https://discord.com/invite/koii).

 :::